 Spending Time with Family

 I have understood from early on that “things” don’t matter–it’s about people and relationships and experiences and memories.
-My brothers and I are trying to start a new yearly tradition by going to a Minnesota Vikings game.
+My brothers and I are trying to start a new yearly tradition by attending a Minnesota Vikings game.
 And we are going this weekend.
 I appreciate and love each of my brothers (there are three).
-We are all very different and yet we know we are important to each other.
+We are all very different individuals and yet we know we are important to each other.
 We may have limited time that we are together, but the time we are together is always special.

 And I can’t forget my daughters and their families.
 They have no idea how much I appreciate their support and help.
 Having family by your side makes these sad experiences more tolerable.

 Hop Back on the Horse

 This is a phrase I used often with my daughters as they were growing up.
 Most of the times I was referencing the sports they participated in.
 When they experienced difficulties or failures, I would tell them they needed to hop back on the horse.
 To persevere.
 And as I move on with the grieving process, I need to remind myself of this same advice.

 I will persevere.